 Degenerative disc disease can also cause lower back pain.
 As you age, the cartilage in your spine naturally dries out and hardens, which can cause the bones to rub together or lead to the development of bone spurs, osteoarthritis, or spinal stenosis (a narrowing of the spinal canal).
 Degenerative disc disease is common in people who do repeated heavy lifting and bending.
 The pain is often dull and achy, but may be sharp and localized if the vertebrae touch or irritate the nerves in the back.

-An experience pain management specialist like Dr. Silverman of Coastal Pain Medicine in Pompano Beach can help you determine the cause of your lower back pain and give you a range of treatment options.
+The experienced pain management specialist of Coastal Pain Medicine in Pompano Beach can help you determine the cause of your lower back pain and give you a range of treatment options.

 Call Coastal Pain Medicine at (954) 543-5100 for an appointment.
 We help patients with lower back pain in from Deerfield Beach / Pompano to Parkland and Boca Raton.